smallp-o-p/funLang/README.md

 A statically typed programming language implemented with the LLVM ecosystem created for fun.

-FunLang is implemented in C++17 and heavily depends on LLVM libraries.
+FunLang is implemented in C++20 and heavily depends on LLVM libraries.
 Code generation is handled entirely by LLVM and there is heavy use of its ADT and Support libraries.
 This is essentially a front-end for LLVM.

 ## Building

-- C++ standard is currently set to C++20, however I don't think I use anything beyond C++17.
+- A C++20 compiler is required.
 - Supported CMake versions: 3.14 and above.
 - Ensure LLVM and its libraries are installed in your system. <a href="https://llvm.org/docs/GettingStarted.html#getting-the-source-code-and-building-llvm">Consult LLVM's